Myway LLC participates in Amazon Services LLC Assoc Program. A small commission is received from all affiliate links & 3rd party advertising.

 To make matters even more confusing the symptoms of both minor and major dog eye issues can be very similar, at least at first.

-Just as there are lots of different issues and conditions associated with your dog's eyes, there are a whole slew of things which can cause these problems.
+Just as there are lots of different issues and conditions associated with your dog's eyes, there are a whole slew of things which can cause problems.

 A very common symptom of trouble is a red or irritated eye, possibly with discharge or tearing.